 We don’t know how Small Hive Beetles made it to the United States.
-Most likely they came in with a package of bees or on a cargo ship.
+Most likely they came in with a package of bees from an infested region or on a cargo ship.

 They were first noticed in the Southeast during the late 1990’s.
 The beetles have spread to over 30 states since that time.
 Though more numerous in the warm states, cold weather does not seem to deter beetle populations.